langchain-ai/react-voice-agent/README.md

 ## Adding your own tools

-You can add your own tools by adding them to the `server/src/server/tools.py` file.
+You can add your own tools by adding them to the `server/src/server/tools.py` file for Python or the `js_server/src/tools.ts` folder for TypeScript.

 ## Adding your own custom instructions

-You can add your own custom instructions by adding them to the `server/src/server/prompt.py` file.
+You can add your own custom instructions by adding them to the `server/src/server/prompt.py` file for Python or the `js_server/src/prompt.ts` folder for TypeScript.

 ## Next steps